Robert Fernandez Interviewed by Simone dos Anjos

 Like Neruda, this excerpt seems to suggest that poetry arrived in search of you.
 From where?

-As a kid I was lucky enough to have a few good anthologies around the house—two from the 1960s, Naked Poetry and Just What the Country Needs, Another Poetry Anthology, as well as The New Oxford Book of American Verse.
-In the Oxford anthology, I remember I liked William Cullen Bryant’s “The Prairies,” “Roethke’s “Snake,” Robinson Jeffers’ “Vulture” and “Rock and Hawk.”
-I really liked the three Stephen Crane poems.
-Crane’s poem “In the desert” struck with me long enough to make into the manuscript.
 I started reading and writing poems because they offered pleasurable, intriguing, eye-dilating durations of experience.
-The transition was indeed sudden—one minute I didn’t care about poems and the next I was spending a lot of time thinking about them.
-At around 14 my father gave me a copy of Neruda’s 20 Love Poems and a Song of Despair.
-20 Love Poems sent off shoots to Vallejo, Rilke, Rimbaud.
+The transition was indeed sudden—one minute I didn’t really care about poems and the next I was spending a lot of time thinking about them.
+At around 14 my father gave me copy of Neruda’s 20 Love Poems and a Song of Despair.
+That sent off shoots to Vallejo, Rilke, Rimbaud.
 I remember stealing the anthology Roots and Wings: Poetry from Spain 1900-1975 from my high-school library.
-Roots and Wings introduced me to poems like Miguel Hernandez’s “El Herido” (“The Wounded Man”) and to lines like “La sangre llueve siempre boca arriba, hacia el cielo…,” which gave me a sense of the true force and power of the image.
-It was fortuitous that they had that book and insensitive of me to steal it (I hate to think I’ve deprived someone else), but at the time I stole it (1997?) there were no online book depots and I thought Like hell I’m giving this up…
+It introduced me to poems like Miguel Hernandez’s “El Herido” (“The Wounded Man”) and to lines like “La sangre llueve siempre boca arriba, hacia el cielo…,” which gave me a true sense of the force and power accessible through an image.
+It was fortutious that they had that book and insensitive of me to steal it (I hate to think I’ve deprived someone else), but at the time I stole it (1997?) there were no online book depots and I thought Like hell I’m giving this up…

-Will we see translations from you anytime soon.
 Was Pound right, is translation a poet’s responsibility?
 Does the poet (as a poet) have certain responsibilities?

-For me the question is, What does responsibility mean in terms of poetic language?
-I feel responsible for avoiding stale, lazy language; for avoiding pettiness and stagnation in thinking; for not allowing the work to be tyrannized by fear or vanity; and for letting the poems be as difficult as they need to be.
-I feel responsible for tricking myself into arriving at negative capability, and for examining other artists, thinkers, or movements with whom I instinctively (or gradually) sync up and say There’s the kind of thing that really interests me…And I of course see what Pound is saying.
-If poets aren’t going to translate other poets, who will?
+I happen to think personal responsibility is always essential, so for me the question is, “What does ‘personal responsibility’ mean in terms of poetic language?”
+I feel personally responsible for avoiding stale, lazy language; for avoiding pettiness and stagnation in thinking; for not letting the work be tyrannized by fear or vanity; and for letting the poems be as difficult as they need to be.
+I feel responsible for tricking myself into arriving at negative capability, and for examining other artists, thinkers, or movements, with whom I instinctively (or gradually) sync up and say, “Aha!
+There’s the kind of thing that really interests me…” And I of course see what Pound is saying.
+If poets aren’t going to translate or advocate for other poets, who will?
 I’d very much like to translate over the next few years.

 What are your plans now that you’ve finished school?
 Are you working on a second manuscript?